Browse the online database to find the results for your local surgery.

 The sample of the output chart below shows the results for some of the clinical indicator groups for an individual GP practice.

-The results for previous years are presented in the chart, which also displays the year's Clinical Commissioning Group (CCG) and England averages.
+The results for previous years are presented in the chart, which also displays the year's Sub ICB Location and England averages.

 Similar charts are available for the total achievement results, the individual domain results and the underlying achievement details for the individual indicators within each indicator group.